Manually coded English: Signed English (SE) – American

-Signing Exact English uses more markers than the 14 used in Signed English.

-As there is no more formal use of SEE1, signing exact English is no longer referred to as SEE2, but rather SEE.

 Linguistics of visual English (LOVE)

-Developed by Dennis Wampler, LOVE is also quite similar to SEE1 in construction.
-While most forms of ASL and MCE are transcribed using English glosses, LOVE is written using the notation system developed by William Stokoe.
+Linguistics of Visual English (LOVE) was the name of a morpheme list published by Dennis Wampler in 1971.
+While most forms of ASL and MCE are transcribed using English glosses, LOVE is written using the notation system developed by William Stokoe in describing the linguistic features of American Sign Language.

 Conceptually accurate signed English (CASE)

-CASE, one of the more recently developed forms of MCE, combines the grammatical structure used in Signed English with the use of concepts rather than words, as is done in ASL.
-It is becoming one of the more common forms of MCE, and has been used in both interpreter training programs and mainstreamed deaf education.
-The term Sign Supported English is sometimes used to refer to the same thing.
+CASE appears to be used to refer to different terms depending on context and/or author.
+The CDC describes CASE as another term for Pidgin Signed English, an older term for contact signing, and considers it a blend of ASL and other forms of MCE.

 Rochester method

 Perhaps the closest type of MCE to written English, the Rochester method involves fingerspelling every word.
 It was originated by Zenas Westervelt in 1878, shortly after he opened the Western New York Institute for Deaf-Mutes (presently known as the Rochester School for the Deaf).
 Use of the Rochester method continued until approximately the 1970s, and there are still deaf adults from the Rochester area who were taught with the Rochester method.
 It has fallen out of favor because it is a tedious and time-consuming process to spell everything manually, though it is still used in some deafblind settings (see tactile signing).